mominabbass/LinC/README.md

 We provide evaluation support for SST-2, SST-5, AGNews, TREC, DBPedia, RTE, and Subj datasets.
 You have the flexibility to incorporate additional text-classification datasets by defining the prompt format and label space in a manner similar to the existing datasets in data_utils.py.

 ## Evaluation
-You can replicate the results in our paper by running the example sh scripts in the `cls_ssh` folder.
+You can replicate the results in our paper by running the example sh scripts in the `examples_ssh` folder.
 For example, to run SST-2 0-shot on GPT-J, run: `sh examples_ssh/cls_sst2_gptj_0shot.sh`.
 Alternatively, copy and paste the contents of the .sh file into the terminal as follows:

 ```
 python run_classification.py \